fladd/ZippedAlbum/README.md

 A suggestion for an open single-file music album format

 ## Specification
-A simple ZIP file (not necessarily compressed, not necessarily with .zip extension), with properly tagged (title, albumartist/artist, tracknumber, date) audio files in lossy (Opus) or lossles (FLAC) format, and an optional digital booklet in PDF format (square paper size) of which the first page is the album cover.
-For compatility with current players, additional (cover) image(s) can be included.
-For quickly creating custom compilations/mixtapes without changing the tags of the included audio files, an optional playlist (XSPF) might specify the track order, as well as a title, creator and date.
+A simple ZIP file (not necessarily compressed, not necessarily with .zip extension), with properly tagged (title, albumartist/artist, tracknumber, date) audio files in lossy (Opus) or lossles (FLAC) format, and an optional digital booklet (PDF; square paper size) of which the first page is the album cover.
+For compatility with current players, additional (cover) images (JPEG, PNG; square format) can be included.
+For creating custom compilations/mixtapes without changing the tags of the included audio files, an optional playlist (XSPF) might specify any of the following: title, creator, date and track order.

 ```
 ├── *.zip|zlbm|*